With summer coming to an end in Monroe, now is an ideal time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last checked yours?
-Pull it out and angle it toward the light.
-If light isn’t visible, get a new one.
+Unsure when you last put in a new one?
+Pull it out and tilt it toward the light.
+If there’s no light visible, replace it.

 3. Clean the Inside